ankane/lockbox/README.md

 end
 ```

-Ideally, libraries would take into account Active Record’s `filter_attributes` if someone wants to submit a PR to them.
+Ideally, libraries would take into account Active Record’s `filter_attributes` if someone wants to submit PRs to them.

 #### Decryption